 Karen Quandt

-Having studied or worked abroad on numerous occasions, from high school through graduate studies, Prof. Quandt is a big proponent of study abroad and is an active member of the Off-Campus Studies committee.
-She has led two Wabash immersion trips to Caen, France in March 2019 and Paris in March 2023, which both focused on the enduring impact of WWII on modern French society.
-She also actively finds ways to take advantage of local cultural opportunities in Indiana and Chicago, and has taken students to French film screenings, productions of Les Misérables, and art exhibitions.
-Thanks to the generosity of the Albertine Cinémathèque, she has organized two French film festivals on the Wabash campus.
+I am a big proponent of study and travel abroad and am eager to advise students in this area.
+I have led three Wabash immersion trips: to Caen, France in March 2019; to Paris in March 2023; and back to Caen in 2025, which all focused on the enduring impact of WWII on modern French society.
+I also take advantage of local cultural opportunities in Indiana and Chicago, and have taken students to French film screenings, productions of Les Misérables, and art exhibitions.
+Thanks to the generosity of the Albertine Cinémathèque, I have organized two French film festivals on the Wabash campus.

 (Photo: Prof. Quandt and her students at the Arc de Triomphe in Paris, March 2023)